mhrosas/mhrosas.github.io/publications.md

-1. OOn the enumeration of records of rooted trees and rooted forests, (2025)
+1. On the enumeration of records of rooted trees and rooted forests, (2025)
     > with Adrián Lillo and Stefan Trandafir.
     >[Arxiv](https://arxiv.org/abs/2510.12536)